 - Digitalization & cyber security

 Lenzing has set a total of 18 ambitious, Group-wide sustainability targets for the most important challenges in each of its strategic focus areas.
 In order to enhance transparency, the corresponding implementation measures are described in the Sustainability Report.
-The goals set also relate to the United Nation Sustainable Development Goals (SDGs).
+The goals that have been set also relate to the United Nation Sustainable Development Goals (SDGs).

 Read more about the goals and implementation of the “Naturally positive” sustainability strategy in the Lenzing Group Sustainability Report.